 Route 9: Windsor & Eton - Reading:

-6.4 km: Amerden Caravan Park in Maidenhead has a new website: https://amerdencaravanpark.com
+6.4 km: Amerden Caravan Park in Maidenhead will be closed during 2019 and has a new website: https://amerdencaravanpark.com

 9.3 km: The website of Braywick Grange B&B in Bray is down, but seems to be open for business